ChatGPT Terms of Service Explained for Businesses: Updated Terms

 Anthropic’s Claude AI Updates – Impact on Privacy & Confidentiality

-Anthropic will update the Consumer Terms of Service and Privacy Policy of the popular Claude AI model on 28 September.
-After this update, businesses worldwide will discover a fundamental shift in how their data gets handled when using Claude AI.
+Anthropic has updated the Consumer Terms of Service and Privacy Policy of the popular Claude AI model on 28 September 2025.
+After this update, there is a big change in how your data gets handled when using Claude AI.
 The changes to these terms of Claude dramatically amend data training consent mechanisms.
-Thin k how important this is for Claude AI Privacy and Confidentiality of Data when using Claude AI.
+Will Claude AI train on my data?
+Think how important this is for Claude AI Privacy and Confidentiality of Data when using Claude AI.
 This is why we wrote this article “Anthropic’s Claude AI Updates – Impact on Privacy & Confidentiality’.

 The critical question “does Claude train on your data” now depends entirely on which account type you use.
 Most importantly: you can even opt-out of this possibility, but have you done that?
 Let us also explain how the Terms of Use and Privacy Policy documents work together.
 They establish legal frameworks that are not clear for most business leaders.